 When people think of the phrase “signs of aging,” they primarily jump to outward physical signs that are immediately noticeable.
 However, the most concerning signs of aging are often not found externally but internally instead.

-Alcohol causes bodily organs like our livers and kidneys to work harder to properly process the toxins out of our systems.
+Alcohol causes bodily organs like our hearts, livers and kidneys to work harder to properly process the toxins out of our systems.
 The more these vital organs get put into this hyper state of use, the quicker they wear down and can potentially lead to something more serious like kidney failure or liver disease.
 Unchecked alcohol abuse can also lead to conditions such as cancer, immune system disorders, and potentially brain damage.

 Can These Effects Be Reversed?